-T. 1.11.
-EXHIBIT INDEX Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (23).
-3.2 By-laws of the Company (1).
-4.1 Management Stockholders Agreement, dated as of January 1, 2002, by and among Lincoln Technical Institute, Inc., Back to School Acquisition, L.L.C. and the Stockholders and other holders of options under the Management Stock Option Plan listed therein (2).
-4.2 Assumption Agreement and First Amendment to Management Stockholders Agreement, dated as of December 20, 2007, by and among Lincoln Educational Services Corporation, Lincoln Technical Institute, Inc., Back to School Acquisition, L.L.C. and the Management Investors parties therein (3).
+Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (1).
+3.2 By-laws of the Company (2).
+4.1 Management Stockholders Agreement, dated as of January 1, 2002, by and among Lincoln Technical Institute, Inc., Back to School Acquisition, L.L.C. and the Stockholders and other holders of options under the Management Stock Option Plan listed therein (3).
+4.2 Assumption Agreement and First Amendment to Management Stockholders Agreement, dated as of December 20, 2007, by and among Lincoln Educational Services Corporation, Lincoln Technical Institute, Inc., Back to School Acquisition, L.L.C. and the Management Investors parties therein (4).
 4.3 Registration Rights Agreement, dated as of June 27, 2005, between the Company and Back to School Acquisition, L.L.C.
-(1).
-4.4 Specimen Stock Certificate evidencing shares of common stock (2).
-10.1 Credit Agreement, dated as of July 31, 2015, among Lincoln Educational Services Corporation and its wholly-owned subsidiaries, the Lenders and Collateral Agents party thereto, and HPF Service, LLC, as Administrative Agent (17).
-10.2 First Amendment to Credit Agreement, dated as of December 31, 2015, among Lincoln Educational Services Corporation and its whollyowned subsidiaries, the Lenders and Collateral Agents party thereto, and HPF Service, LLC, as Administrative Agent (18).
-10.3 Second Amendment to Credit Agreement, dated as of February 29, 2016, among Lincoln Educational Services Corporation and its whollyowned subsidiaries, the Lenders party thereto, and HPF Service, LLC, as Administrative Agent and Tranche A Collateral Agent (22).
-10.4 Credit Agreement, dated as of April 5, 2012, among the Company, the Guarantors from time to time parties thereto, the Lenders from time to time parties thereto and Bank of America, N.A., as Administrative Agent (4).
-10.5 First Amendment to the Credit Agreement, dated as of June 18, 2013, among the Company, the Guarantors from time to time parties thereto, the Lenders from time to time parties thereto and Bank of America, N.A., as Administrative Agent (5).
-10.6 Second Amendment to the Credit Agreement, dated as of December 20, 2013, among the Company, the Guarantors from time to time parties thereto, the Lenders from time to time parties thereto and Bank of America, N.A., as Administrative Agent (6).
-10.7 Third Amendment to the Credit Agreement, dated as of December 29, 2014, among the Company, the Guarantors from time to time parties thereto, the Lenders from time to time parties thereto and Bank of America, N.A., as Administrative Agent (7).
-10.8 Fourth Amendment and Waiver to the Credit Agreement, dated as of March 4, 2015, among the Company, the Guarantors from time to time parties thereto, the Lenders from time to time parties thereto and Bank of America, N.A., as Administrative Agent (8).
-10.9 Employment Agreement, dated as of January 30, 2015, between the Company and Shaun E. McAlmont (9).
-10.10 Separation Agreement, dated as of May 6, 2015, between the Company and Shaun E. McAlmont (17).
-10.11 Employment Agreement, dated as of January 30, 2015, between the Company and Scott M. Shaw (9).
-10.12 Amendment to Employment Agreement, dated as of August 31, 2015, between the Company and Scott M. Shaw (19).
-10.13 Employment Agreement, dated as of June 2, 2014, between the Company and Kenneth M. Swisstack (10).
-10.14 Amendment to Employment Agreement, dated as of March 12, 2015, between the Company and Kenneth M. Swisstack.
-(20)
+(2).
+4.4 Specimen Stock Certificate evidencing shares of common stock (5).
+10.1 Credit Agreement, dated as of July 31, 2015, among Lincoln Educational Services Corporation and its whollyowned subsidiaries, the Lenders and Collateral Agents party thereto, and HPF Service, LLC, as Administrative Agent (6).
+10.2 First Amendment to Credit Agreement, dated as of December 31, 2015, among Lincoln Educational Services Corporation and its wholly-owned subsidiaries, the Lenders and Collateral Agents party thereto, and HPF Service, LLC, as Administrative Agent (7).
+10.3 Second Amendment to Credit Agreement, dated as of February 29, 2016, among Lincoln Educational Services Corporation and its wholly-owned subsidiaries, the Lenders party thereto, and HPF Service, LLC, as Administrative Agent and Tranche A Collateral Agent (8).
+10.4 Credit Agreement, dated as of April 12, 2016, among the Company, Lincoln Technical Institute, Inc. and its subsidiaries, and Sterling National Bank (9).
+10.5 Purchase and Sale Agreement, dated as of July 1, 2016, between New England Institute of Technology at Palm Beach, Inc. and School Property Development Metrocentre, LLC (10).
+10.6 Separation and Release Agreement, dated as of May 5, 2015, between the Company and Shaun E. McAlmont (11).
+10.7 Employment Agreement, dated as of January 30, 2015, between the Company and Scott M. Shaw (12).
+10.8 Employment Agreement, dated as of August 31, 2015, between the Company and Scott M. Shaw (13).
+10.9 Employment Agreement, dated as of August 23, 2016, between the Company and Scott M. Shaw (14) 10.10 Employment Agreement, dated as of June 2, 2014, between the Company and Kenneth M. Swisstack (15).
+10.11 Amendment to Employment Agreement, dated as of March 12, 2015, between the Company and Kenneth M. Swisstack.
+(16) 10.12 Separation and Release Agreement, dated as of January 15, 2016, between the Company and Kenneth M. Swisstack (17).
+10.13 Employment Agreement, dated as of March 12, 2015, between the Company and Brian K. Meyers (16).